MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 Download the latest version of the Mixed Reality Feature Tool from the [Microsoft Download Center](https://aka.ms/MRFeatureTool), When the download is complete, unzip the file and save it to your desktop.

 > [!NOTE]
-> Before you can run the Mixed Reality Feature Tool please instal [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0)
+> Before you can run the Mixed Reality Feature Tool please install [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0)

 > [!NOTE]
 > The Mixed Reality Feature Tool currently only runs on Windows, For MacOS please follow this [procedure](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/Installation.html#1-get-the-latest-mrtk-unity-packages) to download and import the Mixed Reality Toolkit into the unity project.